gulsherassad/gulsherassad/README.md

 explanations rather than an error.

 **[ByteMe-Project](https://github.com/gulsherassad/movie-review-platform)** — Movie
-review platform built by a team of four for UBCO COSC 310.
+review platform built by a team of four for UBCO COSC 310 (Software Engineering).
 FastAPI backend, Next.js frontend, containerized with Docker Compose.
 I owned the review and comment modules.